lgiordani/punch/docs/configuration.md

 ```

-The dictionary form is called "named serializer`, and the one shown here is its shorter form.
+The dictionary form is called "named serializer", and the one shown here is its shorter form.
 A longer form of the named serializers is described in the Advanced configuration section.
 The reason behind named serializers is that this way you can choose which serializer you want to use for certain tasks (see the documentation of the `VCS_SERIALIZER` configuration option).

 Serializers are Jinja2 templates so you can access all the template functions that the engine provides.